 It is also believed at the end of the TV show’s run, Paddy’s Pub will go out of business.
 Frank wants to take a picture of the gang as one last memento and the photo will reveal Mac as a small and weak man, Dennis as really unattractive, and Dee still in her back brace from high school.
 However, Charlie and Frank are fine with their own shortcomings and personality deficiencies, which is why their appearances won't change.
 The season 12 season premiere, "The Gang Turns Black," even hinted at this outcome.

-9. KENNETH FROM 30 ROCK IS IMMORTAL.
+9. KENNETH FROM